AntoineArt/cwac-colormixer/README.markdown

 Version
 -------
-This is version v0.5.3 of this module, meaning it is creeping towards respectability.
+This is version v0.6.0 of this module, meaning it is creeping towards respectability.

+**NOTE**: To eliminate a collision on the attribute name with Android 5.0, users of v0.5.3 or older versions of this library will need to upgrade their layout XML to reference `cwac_colormixer_color` instead of just `color`.

 Demo
 ----